ngarrett78/portfolioProduction/readme.md

        1. Switches to the local master branch

-   2. $ git pull **staging** master
+   2. $ git pull **production** master

-      1. **staging** is the name of the remote repo we will use to differentiate between our other remote deployment servers
+      1. **production** is the name of the remote repo we will use to differentiate between our other remote deployment servers

       2. Resolve any conflicts